thw17/Sifaka_assembly/README.md

 ### Step 20: Zip and index filtered VCF files
 Like Step 18, we use bgzip to compress and tabix to index the filtered vcf files.

+### Step 21: Download HG38 Cache for VEP
+In ``rule download_hg38_cache``, we download Ensembl's precompiled annotation database for hg38.
+We'll use gff files for the other two genomes.

+### Step 22: Annotate VCFs
+In ``rule vep_annotation`` we use Ensembl's Variant Effect Predictor (VEP) to annotate the VCF files output from Step 20.
+For hg38, we use the cache downloaded in Step 21, while we use GFFs and FASTA files for the other two genomes (Steps 2 and 3).